sacheendra/appbase-apidoc/README.md

 Appbase.rename('/user/pqr/xyz','/user/abc/klm'); //Throws an error, as the path should only be up to /namespace/pk

-Appbase.rename('/users', '/prisoners/abc'); // Throws an error, if `old` is namespace, the `new` has to a be namespace.
+Appbase.rename('/users', '/prisoners/abc'); // Throws an error, if `old` is a namespace, the `new` has to a be namespace.

 var abRef = ('/user/abc');
-var abNewRef = Appbase.rename(abRef,'/user/pqr'); //Works. `abRef` will now turn invalid, and listeners won't work, until a new object at /user/abc is created.
+var abNewRef = Appbase.rename(abRef,'/user/pqr'); //Renaming the primary key. `abRef` will now turn invalid, and listeners won't work, until a new object at /user/abc is created.
 Use `abNewRef` instead.

 var prisonerRef = Appbase.rename(abNewRef,'/prisoner'); // Moving an object to another namespace.